k21971/EvilHack/doc/evilhack-changelog.md

 - Tempest when wielded grants shock resistance to items in open inventory
 - Drow and spellbooks of light
 - Fix: error in drowcraft forge recipes
+- Drow that pray shouldn't be surrounded by 'shimmering light'